kiba/Writings/dreamwalker/chp1_a_dreamer.md

 # Chapter One: A Dreamer

-I ran through a forest.
+I ran through the forest as hard as I could, with my lung hurting.

 I didn't even know why I am running.

-Just that I am very scared.
+Just that I am scared.

 A series of growl echoed throughout the forest.